| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Early (late 1960's)

-Early Toshiba Small-Scale MOS integrated circuit design.
+decimal point location.
+Early Toshiba Small-Scale MOS integrated circuit

 Toshiba BC-1621

+two memory registers.
 Square root and percent functions.

 Toshiba BC-1623